mattwatsoncodes/restrict-content-by-role/README.md

 **3.3.1** - *08.08.2016* - Tested with WordPress 4.5, updated translations
 **3.4.0** - *08.08.2016* - Option to hide restricted pages from menu (only works when using `wp_nav_menu()`)
 **3.4.1** - *08.08.2016* - Added missing Menu Access file
+**3.4.2** - *09.08.2016* - Allow admins to see backend menu items, even if they are restricted on the front end